Pierre-Liaud/Getting-and-Cleaning-Data-Course-Project/README.md

 <p>
 Data are acquired downloading and extracting zip file from this URL: <br>
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
-Extract the folder ("UCI HAR Dataset"") in the project directory
+Extract the folder ("UCI HAR Dataset") in the project directory
 </p>

 ## 1. Merges the training and the test sets to create one data set